7.4 mile loop through mixed woods in remote San Mateo County canyons.

 to this park.

 Portola Redwood trails are open to hikers only.
-Dogs are permitted on two
+Dogs are permitted, on leash only, on two

 trails only -- Lower Escape Road and Upper Escape Road out of the campground.

 For day use, park is open fron 6 a.m. to sunset.